-In the past, patients would find their doctors through word of mouth.
-If a patient was in need of a dentist or surgeon, he or she would naturally ask friends or family for recommendations.
+In the past, patients would find their doctors primarily through word of mouth.
+If a patient was in need of a doctor, he or she would naturally ask friends or family for recommendations.

 However, with the rise of the internet, more and more patients are finding their doctors online.

 The importance of online reviews and recommendations is particularly true in large, transient cities where people frequently move in and out.

 Imagine you just moved to a new city for a job.
 You won’t have the same type of network that can refer you to a specialist.
 If this is the case, your first stop is likely Google.

 As a doctor or practice administrator, it’s important to understand how patients find you online…so you can adapt your marketing strategy accordingly.